felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 If your notebook doesn't have page numbers already (most don't), I strongly recommend that you number your pages yourself.
 This is invaluable to allow you to reference your notes later on.
-It is such an integral part of my system that I initially forgot to list it here!
 This is a quality of life upgrade that is too obvious to live without.

 If you have to number your notebook's pages, take this opportunity to